Hirschfuchs/Hirschfuchs/readme.md

 ### 📖 Details
 - #️⃣ Set-Variable for Github Actions: Github Action to set repository variables
 - 🎸 Kick-Pages: Webpages of a local musician.
 Many technical youthful mistakes -> will be redone.
-- 🚆 Deutschlandticket Planner: Calculation of train rides available for the Deutschlandticket and possible to do in a specific time
+- 🔏 KeePass Plugin Collection: Personal collection of useful KeePass-Plugins, shared with the public.
+Automated Updates.
 - 📖 Portfolio: Self-Marketing ^^
+- ⌨️ Vim-Cheatsheet (Vimfo): An interactive cheatsheet for VIM-keys
 - 🏗️ TS-Builder: Implementation of an dynamic builder pattern in Typescript
-- ⌨️ Vim-Cheatsheet (Vimfo): An interactive cheatsheet for VIM-keys
 - 🚨 Notfallapp: Webapplication for quick access to emergency numbers and relevant information
+- 🚆 Deutschlandticket Planner: Calculation of train rides available for the Deutschlandticket and possible to do in a specific time
 - 🤓 Gitmoji Changelog Generator: Fork of a changelog generator, but working with Gitmoji instead of keywords
 - 👣 Wikipedia Poker: A game, in which the shortest path between two Wikipedia articles should be found (similar to six degrees of wikipedia)
 - 🕎 Stolpersteine Ilmenau: Overview of the Stopersteine in Ilmenau (Project for remembering the victims of the Holocaust)